Peggy Guggenheim: Collecting, before World War II

 In January 1938, Guggenheim opened a gallery for modern art in London featuring Jean Cocteau drawings in its first show, and she began to collect works of art.
 Guggenheim often purchased at least one object from each of her exhibitions at the gallery.
 After the outbreak of World War II, she purchased as much abstract and Surrealist art as possible.

 Her first gallery was entitled Guggenheim Jeune, the name ingeniously chosen to associate her gallery with both the epitome of a gallery, the French Bernheim-Jeune, and bearing the name of her own well-known family.
 The gallery on 30 Cork Street, next to Roland Penrose's and E. L. T. Mesens' show-case for the Surrealist movement, proved to be successful, thanks to many friends who gave advice and who helped to run the gallery.
 Marcel Duchamp, whom she had known since the early 1920s when she lived in Paris with her first husband Laurence Vail, had introduced Guggenheim to the art world; it was through him that she met many artists during her frequent visits to Paris.
 He taught her about contemporary art and styles and he conceived several of the exhibitions held at Guggenheim Jeune.

 The Cocteau exhibition was followed by exhibitions of Wassily Kandinsky (his first solo exhibition in England), Yves Tanguy, Wolfgang Paalen, several other well-known artists, and some lesser-known artists.
 Peggy Guggenheim held group exhibitions of sculpture and collage, with the participation of the now-classic moderns Antoine Pevsner, Henry Moore, Henri Laurens, Alexander Calder, Raymond Duchamp-Villon, Constantin Brâncuși, John Ferren, Jean Arp, Max Ernst, Pablo Picasso, Georges Braque, and Kurt Schwitters.
 She also greatly admired the work of John Tunnard (1900–1971) and is credited with his discovery in mainstream international modernism.

+The Peggy Guggenheim Collection will present Peggy Guggenheim in London: The Making of a Collector, the first large-scale museum exhibition celebrating Guggenheim and Guggenheim Jeune.
+During this period (January 1938 through June 1939), Guggenheim promoted artists several local and international artists.
+“The exhibition sheds light on a crucial period that contributed to defining Peggy Guggenheim as a collector and patron, focusing on her network of influential friends—from Marcel Duchamp to Samuel Beckett and Mary Reynolds—who helped shape her vision.”
+The exhibit will be on display at the Peggy Guggenheim Collection (April 25–October 19, 2026) before traveling to the Royal Academy of Arts (November 21, 2026–March 14, 2027) and the Guggenheim New York (April 16, 2027–September 12, 2027).
+The catalog was edited by the exhibition’s curators Gražina Subelytė and Simon Grant.